 From its beginnings as a student-directed brass and percussion ensemble formed with instruments from a discontinued community band, Concert Band rose to its current position of prestige with deAlbuquerque through the influential directorships of Carlo Sperati (1905-1943), Weston Noble (1948-1973), and Frederick Nyline (1973-2011).
 The ensemble is rich in tradition, most apparent through the inclusion of the selections Who Puts His Trust in God Most Just and Stars and Stripes Forever at the end of almost every concert.
 Throughout its long history, Concert Band has enjoyed unrivaled performance opportunities in the United States, Western Europe, and Japan.
 The ensemble tours every year, with international travel every four years.

-The band was recently selected to perform at the 2014 North Central Regional Conference of the College Band Director's National Association in Muncie, Indiana.
-This honor follows an invitation to perform at the 2013 Iowa Bandmasters Association Conference in Des Moines and an international tour to Iceland and Norway.
+In 2016 Concert Band was invited to participate in the 2016 North Central Regional Conference of the College Band Director's National Association (CBDNA) in Ames, Iowa.
+Additional recent honors include selection to perform at the 2014 North Central Regional CBDNA conference in Muncie, Indiana, and the 2013 Iowa Bandmasters Association Conference in Des Moines, Iowa.

 Joan deAlbuquerque was appointed director of bands at Luther College in 2011 and conducts the Luther College Concert Band, Wind and Percussion Ensemble, and Varsity Band.
 Prior to Luther College, deAlbuquerque served as the associate director of bands at California State University, Long Beach and as interim director of bands at Adams State College in Alamosa, Colorado.
 An experience public school teacher, she was director of bands at Pinckney High School in Michigan, where she directed the wind symphony and marching band in addition to teaching instrumental and general music at the elementary and middle school levels.